zsiki/GeoEasy/doc/reference_guide.rst

 If the observations were made in face left and face right, from the readings on the horizontal and vertical circles and the distances an average is calculated.
-GeoEasy stores and uses these average valuesi only.
+GeoEasy stores and uses these average values only.
 Averages are calculated if the collimation and index errors are below the **maxColl** and **maxIndex** values set in the geo_easy.msk file.